hiteshboinpally/football-analysis/README.md

 1. Make sure you have the standard cse163 environment or equivalent libraries installed

 2. Download the zip file or clone the GitLab repo.
 (I have sent invitations).
-If you choose the second option, click [here](https://gitlab.cs.washington.edu/alnliu11/cse-163-final-project) and use `git clone` in your shell
+If you choose the first option you will also need to download the CSVs from the google folder [here](https://drive.google.com/open?id=1HLAZn_CP7OVrA32koCkv49vTWwZ_06Wi) and place the unzipped folder within the directory.
+If you're on a mac, place them into the cse-163-final-project folder.
+If you choose the second option, click [here](https://gitlab.cs.washington.edu/alnliu11/cse-163-final-project) and use `git clone` in your shell.

 3. Open python modules `question1.py`, `question2.py`, `question3.py`, and `test.py` and run them